jaspitzer/obsidian/MHCII.md

 	- together, these factors suggest a mechanism of transcriptional memory of chromosomal restructuring with long lasting effects

 #### other
-- remodelling of nucleosome structure by [[SWI_SNF]] complex and nucleosome eviction at the w-x-y box was importatn for proper expression
+- remodelling of nucleosome structure by [[SWI_SNF]] complex and nucleosome eviction at the w-x-y box was important for proper expression
 	- apparently, the establishment of a nucleosome free promotor region usually happens through strong nucleosome positioning signals
 	- in this case, it happens through factor binding to the w-x-y box
 - [[CTCF]] can bind to sites C1 and XL9, flanking the HLA-DRA locus, which is required for robust expression